 Side effects of neck dissection

-But if the surgeon completely removes your accessory nerve, the damage is permanent.
-Usually you see a physiotherapist, who teaches you exercises to help improve the movement in your neck and shoulder.
-It is important to do these exercises regularly.
+Your doctor will refer you to a physiotherapist.
+They will show you some exercises to help improve the movement in your neck and shoulder.
+It is important that you do them.

-- numbness in the ear on the same side as the operation
+- numbness of the skin and the ear on the same side as the operation

 - loss of movement in the lower lip